 Children are innately curious about everything.
-When it comes to ‘science’ as an academic subject, this enthusiastic desire to seek wonder is a teacher’s best friend.
+When it comes to ‘science’ as an academic subject, a child’s enthusiastic desire to seek wonder is a teacher’s best friend and science is all about wonder!
+Without curiosity, science in itself would not exist.
+Nurturing and encouraging curiosity is the key to making homeschool science lessons fun and inspirational.

 Read science-based books